 - Letters from a State (or Private) Vocational Rehabilitation Agency counselor

-All of the above constitutes very powerful appeals to authority.
+All the above constitute very powerful appeals to authority.
 Definitive documentation can clarify certain uncertainties, expose contradictions in the opposing argument, and solidify your need for the benefits you were unfairly denied.

-It’s generally easy to obtain the majority of this documentation yourself, as most of it is being sent to you and created by people in your general immediate orbit.
-However, it can be far more overwhelming to build this documentation up in a bulletproof legal case, which is why you should only work with an experienced disability attorney and legal professional.
+It’s generally easy to obtain most of this documentation yourself, as most of it is being sent to you and created by people in your general immediate orbit.
+However, it can be far more overwhelming to build this documentation up in a bulletproof legal case, which is why you should only work with an experienced Garden Grove disability attorney and legal professional.